 - Your custody arrangement changed

-If you don’t get your CCB payment, or if you get the wrong amount, you can sign into your My Account for more information.
-Or, you can contact the CRA by phone at 1-800-387-1193 or 1-866-426-1527 in the Yukon, Northwest Territories, and Nunavut or by mail.
+If you don't get your CCB payment, or if you get the wrong amount, you can sign into your My Account for more information.
+Or, you can contact the Canada Revenue Agency by phone at 1-800-387-1193 or 1-866-426-1527 in the Yukon, Northwest Territories, and Nunavut or by mail.
 You are asked to wait five working days from the missed payment date before you contact the government.

 Join our newsletter to get the latest updates